chef-boneyard/inspec-vmware/README.md

-# InSpec vSphere Resource Pack
+# InSpec for VmWare

+## Roadmap

+This repository is the development repository for InSpec for VmWare.
+Once [RFC Platforms](https://github.com/chef/inspec/issues/1661) is fully implemented in InSpec, this repository is going to be merged into core InSpec.

-This resource pack provides resources for vSphere/ESX.
-It will ship with the required resources to write your own compliance rules.
+As of now, vSphere/ESX resources are implemented as an InSpec resource pack.
+It will ship with the required resources to write your own vSphere tests.

 ```
 ├── README.md - this readme